 RAV leases premises on various lease terms.
-These leases are non-cancellable leases for the term of the lease, between 6 and 15 years.
+These leases are non-cancellable leases for the term of the lease, between 3 and 6 years.
 Increase in lease commitments may occur in line with CPI or market rent reviews in accordance with the agreements.

-b.
-Capital Expenditure Commitments There are no capital commitments at reporting date (2014:\$0).
+There are no capital commitments at reporting date (2015:\$0).